GuruMaps/AndroidManual/03-settings.md

 <img src="/assets/open_backup_dropbox.png" width="322" height="233" />

-* Move .gbackup file to Internal Storage &gt; Galileo\_backups folder.
-All .gbackup files from this directory will be listed in Galileo.
+* Move .gbackup2 file to Internal Storage &gt; Galileo\_backups folder.
+All .gbackup2 files from this directory will be listed in Galileo.
 Go to Settings &gt; Data Backup and tap preferred backup.

 **Note**: restoring from backup will remove all current bookmarks and GPS tracks in My Collections.